Jaxtasuchus: Postcranial skeleton

 Jaxtasuchus was covered with armor plates known as osteoderms.
-The osteoderms lay on the body in four longitudinal rows: two inner rows of paramedian osteoderms (i.e. ones which were adjacent to the midline of the body) and a single row on each side placed lateral to these paramedian rows.
+The osteoderms lay on the body in four overlapping longitudinal rows per vertebrae: two middle of paramedian osteoderms (i.e. ones which were adjacent to the midline of the body) and a row on each side sutured lateral to these paramedian rows.
 Most of the osteoderms were roughly textured by a radiating web of ridges and pits, although they also had a flat, smooth front edge which was thinner than the rest of the plate.
 The middle of each osteoderm plate had a mound-like prominence covered with small pits.
-The paramedian osteoderms were generally wider than the lateral ones, and had a higher prominence.
+The paramedian osteoderms were generally wider than the lateral ones, and had a higher prominence, the lateral ones were narrower and usually had a rounder lateral margin, with those of the tail being triangular.
 The osteoderms at the level of the axis vertebra (second cervical) were trapezoidal, while those at the third cervical were broad.
-The rest of the cervicals had elongated and rectangular osteoderms, with the paramedians being twice as long as they were wide and the lateral osteoderms being three times as long.
+The rest of the cervicals had elongated and rectangular osteoderms, with the paramedians being twice as long as they were wide and the lateral osteoderms being three times as long, matching the length of their corresponding underlying vertebra.
 The dorsal osteoderms were flexed, rather than perfectly flat, and were slightly longer than wide.
 However, dorsal osteoderms directly in front of the hip were wider than they were long.
 At the base of the tail, the square-shaped paramedian osteoderms gradually lose their texture while the lateral osteoderms keep theirs.
 Further down the tail, the paramedian osteoderms become longer and finely pitted, while the lateral osteoderms shrink into triangular structures and then disappear.
 Small, keeled osteoderms were present on the limbs.
 Based on the flexed paramedian osteoderms, Jaxtasuchus likely had a more tall and narrow torso than Doswellia, which possessed six medial rows of osteoderms before flexure started to occur.

 Despite the heavy armor of the torso, the limb bones of Jaxtasuchus were fairly small and slender, with the hindlimbs longer than the forelimbs.
 The bones of the forelimb were slender and unspecialized, similar to those of Euparkeria rather than the robust structures of Erythrosuchus.
 The metacarpals were long and slender, but the hand was not complete enough to come to specific conclusions on its structure.
 The hindlimbs were also typical of generalized early archosauriforms, and the femur (thigh bone) had an apparent fourth trochanter.
 The metatarsals were also similar to those of Euparkeria.